Stay At Home Educator

 No-Prep Halloween Math Activity About Estimation

-No-prep is the best way to go with Halloween activities for preschoolers!
+No-prep is the best way to go with a Halloween math activity for preschoolers!
 With this estimation activity, your little one will have a blast figuring out how many candy pumpkins are in each bag.
 And when they’re done counting, you can take it even further by asking them to order the numbers, too.

-This easy Halloween math activity can be used with any holiday, and includes a set of free number formation cards too.
-Be sure to grab it from the end of this post.
+This easy math Halloween activity can be tweaked and used with any holiday, and includes a set of free number formation cards too.

 Estimation is a math skill that gets forgotten in early education.
 Sometimes we underestimate how capable our preschoolers really are, but estimation skills fall within the Data and Analysis strand of mathematics – it shouldn’t be forgotten at an early age!